berryscottr/magic-8ball/README.md

 ### SL Matchups
 `!sl`

+This command returns the expected points of every skill level matchup as an image to the #strategy channel.

+`!textsl`

-This command returns the expected points of every skill level matchup to the #strategy channel.
+This command returns the expected points of every skill level matchup as text to the #strategy channel.
 ### Optimal Lineup
 `!opt 65543 22235567`